openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 For the options that are not fixed, there are several ways in which you can override the default settings:
 - Code them on the PROCESS or CBL statement in the COBOL source code
 - Include them in the JCL when you start the compiler
-- Include them in an SYSOPTF data set, which is one of the input data set the compiler can use
+- Include them in an SYSOPTF data set, which is one of the input data sets the compiler can use

 The compiler will then recognize the options in the following order of precedence from highest to lowest:
 1. Fixed installation defaults